fieg/shell/README.md

 echo "Bye!" .
 PHP_EOL;
 ```

 This library also comes with a history support.
-With this you can use the up and own arrows to
+With this you can use the up and down arrows to
 browse through the recently typed commands.
 To enable the history support, just wrap the Shell
 class in a HistoryDecorator: